rikusv/people-action/admin/README.md

 The `admin` role is needed to be able add and edit locations.
 For now, this is assigned very manually:

-1. Copy the user's UID (the user must have logged in to [covid-action admin](https://covid-action-admin.web.app) first) from the [Authentication](https://console.firebase.google.com/u/0/project/covid-action/authentication/users) panel in the Firebase Console.
+1. Copy the user's UID (the user must have logged in to [people-action admin](https://people-action-admin.web.app) first) from the [Authentication](https://console.firebase.google.com/u/0/project/people-action/authentication/users) panel in the Firebase Console.
-2. Create a document in the [users collection](https://console.firebase.google.com/u/0/project/covid-action/database/firestore/data~2Fusers) in Firestore, with the `id` equal to the UID, and a `roles` map with the `admin` role:
+2. Create a document in the [users collection](https://console.firebase.google.com/u/0/project/people-action/database/firestore/data~2Fusers) in Firestore, with the `id` equal to the UID, and a `roles` map with the `admin` role:
     ```json
     {
       "roles": {